CoalfireFederal/NetFrenzy/README.md

 # Contributing

-Please submit a pull request rather than committing directly to the repository.
+Please make a new branch to make modifications, then submit a pull request rather than committing directly to the main branch.

 # Usage